Muhannad159/Learniom/README.md

 - Search -> through all Student, Professor, courses
 - Filter displayed data in Student, Professor, courses <br />
 ## Designing Stage
-before start codind our programm we design different **UML DIAGRAMS** to help visualizing work flow of the programm and the neccessary classes, so we have implemented:
+Before start codind our programm we design different **UML DIAGRAMS** to help visualizing work flow of the programm and the neccessary classes, so we have implemented:
 - Use Case Diagram
 - Sequence Diagram
 - Class Diagram